Denver Nuggets: City Edition uniforms

 In the 2017–18 season, Nike released a fourth uniform option known as the "City" series, which is updated annually.
 The Nuggets' first "City" uniform had a navy base, highlighting the pick-axe and mountain logo in front and incorporating sublimated mountain peak patterns on the shorts.

 The Nuggets' 2018–19 "City" uniform was a callback to the team's 1982–93 rainbow uniforms, featuring a sublimated pattern of the rainbow logo and navy lettering.
-The same design was used for the 2019–20 "City" uniform, albeit with a black base and white letters.
+The same design was used for the 2019–20 "City" uniform, albeit with a black base and white letters; this uniform was reused during the 2025–26 season.

 For 2020–21, the Nuggets kept the same "City" uniform design but eliminated the rainbow pattern and went with a red/yellow/orange gradient within the mountains and a flatirons red base.

 The Nuggets were one of 27 teams to receive mashup "City" uniforms as part of the NBA's 75th anniversary during the 2021–22 season.
 Denver's uniform featured various design takes from past uniforms, including the throwback "Nuggets" wordmark and rainbow pattern from the 1980s uniforms, navy blue and stylized numbers from the 1993–2003 uniforms, Maxie the Miner and striping based on the ABA Nuggets uniforms, and the powder blue and "DN" alternate logo from the 2000s uniforms.

 For the 2022–23 "City" uniform, the Nuggets wore white uniforms with navy letters, gold and red trim, and royal blue/white gradient stripes.
 The uniform was inspired by Denver's iconic architecture and its civic organizations.

+For their 2023–24 "City" uniform, the Nuggets revisited the mountain-themed motif from their 1980s "Rainbow" uniforms.
+The black-based design featured sublimated blue lines representing the Rocky Mountains, and "5280" below in gold to symbolize Denver's high elevation.
+Other elements include a secondary team logo on the shorts, "Denver" wordmark on the waistband, white numbers above the left chest, and burgundy stripes.
+The uniform would be worn for select games, and in home games during the 2023 NBA in-season tournament, it would be paired with a specially-painted alternate blue court with a gold middle strip and the silhouette of the NBA Cup.

+As part of the 2024–25 "City" uniform, the Nuggets revisited the "Rainbow" theme last seen in the 2018–2020 "City" uniforms, as well as last season's "5280" uniform.
+The white-based uniform featured "5280" in white trimmed in black along with rainbow mountain accents along the text and sides.

-Earned Edition uniforms
+2020 Earned Edition uniforms

 As a reward for making the NBA playoffs the previous season, 16 teams were given an exclusive fifth or sixth uniform option: the "Earned" uniform.
 The Nuggets, having qualified for the 2020 NBA playoffs, were given this option in the 2020–21 season.
 The white-based design featured a modified pickaxe logo, with the top half in skyline blue and the bottom half in flatirons red.
 Names are written in blue and numbers are written in red with gold trim.